-&lt;sup>8 Although a majority of responding Commissioners agreed with this statement, Commissioner Flocks and Commissioner Comsti disagreed - the only instance among these seven statements in which multiple commissioners directly disagreed (as opposed to indicating they "didn't know" or "agreed with slight modifications").
+10 Although a majority of responding Commissioners agreed with this statement, Commissioner Flocks and Commissioner Comsti disagreed - the only instance among these seven statements in which multiple commissioners directly disagreed (as opposed to indicating they "didn't know" or "agreed with slight modifications").
 Their responses cited concerns that to address social drivers would be beyond the scope and capacity of the health care system, might come at expense of reduced health care funds, and/or could compromise system sustainability.
+Commissioner Flocks further clarified that she feels "our state must address social determinants but... requiring the health care system to take on that burden distracts from the core mission of providing high-quality, equitable, affordable care in a sustainable system."

-&lt;sup>9 Complete survey findings are available at the Healthy California for All webpage.
-See "Meeting Information" documents for September 28, 2021 survey synthesis and the November 17, 2021 survey report health expenditures than in our current system and could be financed in a way that is sustainable over time and more progressive than our current system, as described further in the next section.
+11 Complete survey findings are available at the Healthy California for All webpage.
+See "Meeting Information" documents for September 28, 2021 survey synthesis and the November 17, 2021 survey report.